leafo/moonscript-site/index.md

-**MoonScript** is a programmer friendly language that compiles into [Lua](http://ww.lua.org/).
+**MoonScript** is a dynamic scripting language that compiles into [Lua](http://ww.lua.org/).
 It gives you the power of the fastest scripting language combined with a rich set of features.

     class Thing